andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

 This web page is protected using TLS!
 ```

+If you were working with self-signed certificates regularly, or with a private
+certificate authority whose root certificates aren't installed automatically, it
+is possible to import custom root certificates into your system's list of
+trusted certificates.
+Doing so would mean that clients like `curl` would
+recognise the authenticity of your certificate, rather than failing to verify
+its signature.

 ## Summary
 So there you have it!
 Most TLS certificates are X.509 certificates, and whether